Phu Chana Sip Thit

-Phu Chana Sip Thit (ผู้ชนะสิบทิศ English: Conqueror of the Ten Directions) is a Thai historical novel written by Chote Praepan.
+Phu Chana Sip Thit (ผู้ชนะสิบทิศ; "Conqueror of the Ten Directions") is a Thai historical novel written by Chote Praepan.
 The novel depicts the romanticized life of Bayinnaung, a pre-eminent Burmese monarch responsible for establishing the First Toungoo Empire, the largest empire in Southeast Asian history.

 Since its publication in 1932, Phu Chana Sip Thit has been adapted into numerous stage plays, television dramas, radio dramas, and an eponymous song in mainstream Thai culture, which has reinforced the novel's enduring popularity, as well as Bayinnaung's stature within Thai society.

 The novel is an eight volume work, and is one of the longest historical novels in Southeast Asia, and known for its high literary standard and plotline.

 Title

-The Thai language title Phu Chana Sip Thit literally means conqueror or victor of the ten directions.
+The Thai language title Phu Chana Sip Thit literally means "Conqueror of the Ten Directions"—referring to the four cardinal points, the four intermediate points, and the vertical axis of zenith and nadir.
 The epithet is derived from Slapat Rajawan, a Mon language chronicle, written by a monastery abbot in the 1760s.